 Therapy sessions include the combination of traditional talk therapy and biologically based practices, such as: mindful movement, yoga therapy, walking in nature, mindfulness exercises, meditation, somatic awareness exercises, diaphragmatic breathing, relaxation exercises, guided imagery, and visualization.
 During our initial session, we will discuss your individual needs and therapy goals, while developing an individualized plan.
 Please be aware, Mind-Body Therapy is not for every client and/or clinical concern; thus, we will discuss in detail at the onset of therapy if this approach is an appropriate fit.

 Walk Talk Therapy

 Walk Talk Therapy is just like it sounds - the client and the therapist are outside walking during therapy instead of sitting inside an office.
-Many clients experience a more relaxed environment compared to the therapy office.
+Many clients express feeling more relaxed compared to sessions in the therapy office.
 If you are looking for an alternative approach to traditional talk therapy, walk talk therapy may be the right fit for you.
 Walk Talk therapy may used for a variety of struggles, including: anxiety, depression, low self-esteem, life transitions, and more.
-For more detailed information, please click below.

 Yoga Therapy will be available starting Fall 2019.